 This cruise passenger was with family at the time of this incident.
 He had several witnesses.
 Carnival disputed the fact that the injury victim’s shoulder surgery was caused by the accident.

 I sued in the United States District Court for the Southern District of Florida.
 Carnival’s ticket contract requires that legal action against the cruise line be brought in federal court in Miami, Florida.

-Check out someone else’s slip and fall case against Carnival Cruise Lines that was dismissed for failure to sue in time.
-If you choose to hire a lawyer, make sure to get one who is licensed in Miami’s federal court.
+If you choose to hire a cruise injury lawyer, make sure to get one who is licensed in Miami’s federal court.
 We are.

 For diabetic cruise ship passenger whose feet were severely burned when he walked on cruise ship outdoor surface which was unreasonably hot without proper warning.
 We were co-counsel.

 For my client, a cruise line employee (crew member) who had knee surgery as the result of a slip and fall on the cruise ship.
 Our client’s diagnosis was left medial meniscus rupture, and the history was that he has a lot of pain in his left knee since he fell down 6 days ago while he was in the ship.